turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 ```

 This works fine, but our parameters are in the wrong format.
 We want to be able
 to pass them as a single string.
-Let's write a method that will format those in
+Let's write a method that will format those into
 the right data structure.

 ```ruby